THE SNOW FORECAST FOR THE WINTER SKI SEASON 2021

 In fact, researchers have observed a downward trend in snow cover over the past 30 years.
 'Over the period from 1990 to today, we lose 40 percent in snowfall compared to the period 1960-1990,' explains Samuel Morin, director of the Snow Research Centre at Meteo France, referring to the data at the Col de Porte station, which is at the medium altitude, 1325m, the same as 70 percent of ski resorts' lower slopes.
 For snow cover higher up, Samuel Morin qualifies his observation, 'At high altitude, we do not observe a deficit situation.
 On the contrary, the higher we go, the more snow is consequent.'

 Niño or Niña, Boy Child or Girl Child, the Ying and Yang of weather systems, what do they mean for snow?
-In a typical El Niño phase, much of the Pacific Ocean is characterised by warmer temperatures while La Niñ features a cooling of the Pacific waters.
+In a typical El Niño phase, much of the Pacific Ocean is characterised by warmer temperatures while La Niña, which we have now, features a cooling of the Pacific waters.
 More importantly, especially for those west of the Atlantic, La Niña weakens high atmospheric winds, which allows warm air pockets to grow vertically and develop into hurricanes.
-A strong La Nina is, also, predicted to bring snowier conditions across the north-west and northern Rockies of the US and western Canada.
+A strong La Nina creates drier and warmer conditions across the southern part of North America, with cooler and wetter weather in the north.
+Currently snowier conditions are predicted across the north-west and northern Rockies of the US and western Canada.
 Good news then for their ski resorts.

 WILL LA NINA EFFECT SNOW IN THE ALPS?